 Chinese Medicine has helped many couples to achieve pregnancy for thousands of years.
 Early Chinese medical literature, dating back 3000 years indicates fertility treatment can regulate menstrual cycle in women and increase and strengthen sperm in men.

-Hundreds of herbs have been identified and used extensively along with acupuncture, massage, diet and lifestyle modification for treating this condition.
-They have become increasingly popular in western countries as more and more couples find out how effective they are.
-In fact, Chinese Medicine fertility techniques are relatively non- invasive and can sometimes offer a better success rate for less cost when compared to other treatments such as IVF.
+Hundreds of Chinese herbs for fertility have been identified and used extensively along with acupuncture, massage, diet and lifestyle modification for treating this condition.
+Chinese medicine for pregnancy has become increasingly popular in western countries as more and more couples find out how effective they are.
+In fact, Chinese Medicine fertility techniques are relatively non-invasive and can sometimes offer a better success rate for less cost when compared to other treatments such as IVF.

 How Chinese Medicine Works?